FAQs

 If this happens to you, please contact us immediately.

-Medical expenses are payable as follows;
+Medical expenses are required to be paid by the insurer as follows;

-• If no weekly payments are made, then medical expenses are paid for up to 2 years after the date of the injury or;
+- If no weekly payments are made, then medical expenses are paid for up to 2 years after the date of the injury or;

-• If weekly payments are paid up to 2 years after the last date on which you received weekly compensation benefits.
+- If weekly payments are paid up to 2 years after the last date on which you received weekly compensation benefits.

 If, after medical expenses cease, you have a further period where you are not fit to work, and weekly payments are recommenced, the insurer will again become responsible for payment of medical expenses, and approval should be sought directly from the insurer.